 After many long days holding camera equipment that was uncomfortably heavy and also way too bulky I did a lot of thinking.
 The Canon 5D I was currently using was simply too big for me and this was having an effect on how much I was enjoying my photography, both paid jobs and basic family snapshots.
 Tired and aching hands are not really on any photographer’s wish list and I’m certainly no exception.
 I’d also seen the ease with which my Dad had been carrying around his E-M10 to every family occasion with no worries at all, while I lugged a camera bag containing a body and lens around, doing my best to swiftly use it before the moment had passed.
-When holding this E-M10 I’d also noticed how well built and balanced it was as well as how practical certain things were, for example, the touch screen focus and shutter for quick snaps of my kids.
+When holding his camera I’d also noticed how well built and balanced it was as well as how practical certain things were, for example, the touch screen focus and shutter for quick snaps of my kids.

 Controls: Firstly, the control layout looked fantastic and in practice it has proven to be so easy to use for me, a person with very average dexterity who simply can’t handle hard to use controls, those with ‘press hold and rotate’ designs etc. To be able to have such full and extensive control over all aspects of the camera’s operation has been fantastic and if you try one setting and don’t like it, it’s as simple as setting it to what suits you better.
 I’ve found that being able to change and make so many adjustments so easily while still looking through the EVF has been great, especially in bright tropical conditions and also night time, both of which require your eyes to adjust considerably for ambient brightness.
 While the menu system does take a while to get used to, it’s definitely worth it to learn and maximise the ways you can customise this camera.
 I’ve found one of my most frequently accessed menus is to change the dial functions to adapt to different situations that will demand different functions.
 From here, its as simple as scrolling through and adjusting what you need to, something I’ve been able to do in a hurry on multiple occasions.